-Happy Holidays from COS!
+Happy Holidays from Charleston Orthodontic Specialists!
 It’s everyone’s favorite time of the year, and that means celebrating with delicious treats.
 Our team wanted to share some of our favorite holiday recipes as a way of spreading joy to your homes.
 We hope your holiday is filled with love, happiness, and, of course, great food.
 Enjoy!

 CHOCOLATE CHIP COOKIES

 - 1 tsp vanilla extract

 - 1 (3.4 oz) package of vanilla instant pudding mix

 - 1 tbsp baking soda

 - 3 to 3 ½ cups of flour

 - 12 oz bag of mini chocolate chips